PULdischo/contribute/readme_template.md

 # Workshop title

 ## Workshop overview
-- include summary of workshop, intended audience, and learning goals
+- include summary of workshop, intended audience, and learning goals.

 ## DiScho at PUL
-- include information for signing up for workshops and consultations
+- include information for signing up for workshops and consultations.

 ## Technical Specifications
 - include a list of all the software and digital tools required to run the workshop.
 For example: